SyedDanishAhmed84/Login-form/README.md

 # Login-form
-A simple created through HTML and CSS
+A simple Login form created through HTML and CSS